cbonnett/twins/biologicol_age/README.md

 - Effective ICC, SD of within-pair difference, and paired Cohen’s `d` summaries.
 - Enrollment inflation when attrition is supplied.
 - Co-primary results report marginal and joint power along with per-endpoint alpha.
+  Printed summaries assume the biological age primary endpoint at Week 24.

 ## Worked Examples